w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Discuss different types of moving content, including carousels and animations.
 Present methods to avoid seizures, physical reactions, distractions, and unpredictable keyboard focus management caused by moving content.
 For example, support for pausing, stopping, or hiding moving content, as well as minimizing blinking and flashing.

-**Caution**: Do not show blinking or flashing that can cause seizures.
+**Caution**: Do not show blinking or flashing content that can cause seizures.
 Moving content can cause nausea and other reactions.
 If you choose to show examples, give students enough time to privately opt out of seeing the content.

 #### Learning Outcomes for Topic